 Recommendations on what to buy for your capsule wardrobe.

 I share my looks on Instagram and write about my experience with capsule wardrobes and dressing with less to demonstrate that it’s possible, not to suggest what you should wear or own.
 It’s different for everyone!

 Before I started dressing with less, I remember thinking a dress I saw in a magazine would make me look beautiful or feel sexy.
 I thought scoring an amazing deal at a semi-annual sale would make me happy and finally complete my wardrobe, but it never did.
 I always needed more.
-There is nothing you can buy that will finally make you anything.
+There is nothing you can buy that will finally make you not want anything.

 The secret to having it all is recognizing you already do.

 Tips about how to build a perfect capsule wardrobe.

 We each have different bodies and lifestyles and we deserve to dress for that unique combination.
 One perfect capsule wardrobe will not work for everyone.
-Let it be messy at first, as you figure out what works best for your body, and your lifestyle.
+Let it be messy at first, as you figure out what works best for your body type and your lifestyle.

 Figure out what works best for you with the free Project 333 Capsule Quick-Start Guide at the end of this article.

-After dressing with 33 items or less every 3 months, including clothes, jewelry, accessories and shoes for more than 6 years, I’ve learned what’s important to consider while building a capsule wardrobe, and it might surprise you.
+After dressing with 33 items or less every 3 months, including clothes, jewelry, accessories and shoes for more than a decade, I’ve learned what’s important to consider while building a capsule wardrobe, and it might surprise you.